 A continuation of MUSI 213 with an added emphasis on lesson planning and music teaching philosophy and techniques including Orff and Kodaly methods.
 Includes an introduction to the guitar and other classroom instruments.

 Corequisite: MUSI 214 lab.
+Prerequisite: MUSI 213.

-(3-0) 15 weeks Introduction to Music History
+Introduction to Music History